Visitors Guide W

 If your name is Bill Gates, Pierce Brosnan, Celine Dion, or Nicole Kidman, you might happen to mention The Wakaya Club if asked about Fiji.
 Yes, it’s Fiji’s most expensive resort.
 Absolute privacy is taken for granted here, and Wakaya is one of the few places around Fiji where you can swim discretely nude.
 The nine luxurious bungalows are everything you’d expect for upwards of three thousand Fiji dollars a day.
 And if an extra couple of thousand more for return charter flights from Nadi might make you blink, The Wakaya Club isn’t for you.
 You could also find charges for sport fishing and massage added to your bill, but everything else other than government taxes is included.
 Also don’t come expecting to socialise with the rich and famous as these folks like to be left alone.
 The Wakaya Club is part of the business empire of David Harrison Gilmour, who also created the fabulously successful Fiji Water bottled water brand.
 Gilmour is something of a philanthropist, and you may see words of thanks to him painted on the sides of ambulances and educational facilities throughout Fiji.

 Situated on Viti Levu’s most Northern point (2 hours drive from Nadi Airport), Wananavu has the feel of an island resort with the convenience of the mainland.
-The fishing, snorkeling, scuba diving and windsurfing (own gear required) are all top class.
+There are 31 bures and the fishing, snorkeling, scuba diving and windsurfing (own gear required) are all top class.

 WARWICK FIJI RESORT